 Introduction of Demonstrator on Camera

-JoVE Voiceover Talent: Demonstrating the procedure will be Lauren R. Alesi and Urooza C. Sarma, PhD students from Karla Hutt’s laboratory [1].
+JoVE Voiceover Talent: Demonstrating the procedure will be Lauren R. Alesi (Pronounce: ah-LESS-ee) and Urooza C. Sarma, PhD students from Karla Hutt’s laboratory [1].

 The named demonstrator(s) looks up from workbench or desk or microscope and acknowledges the camera Videographer: Please film